loellarp/rock-paper-scissors/README.md

 * I want to easily find information and hints about how the game works
 * I want to be able to intuitively understand how to navigate through the game
 * I want to keep track of the game to see who is winniing and loosing and when it is a draw
+* I want to recieve feedback from the game when I interact with it

 ## Structure of the website